yjian012/python-unmht/README.md

 HTML file without extension is added ".html" extension.

-Script resources with question mark, eg 'src="/path/to/script.js?v=3"', the question mark and afterwards are removed.

-Css files whose location is "cid:****@mthml.blink" are extracted.
+Script resources with special characters, eg 'src="/path/to/script.js?v=3"' or 'src="/some%20image%20file.jpg"' or css files whose location is "cid:****@mthml.blink", the special characters are replaced with underscores.

 Known issues: